This page covers everything except for LLMs – for those, see my post on useful tools.

 - Note that applying for loads of accounts will be bad for your credit score in the short term because each does a hard search, so if you want to get a credit card maybe do that first.
 And there’s no effect after two years (some other sources say six months, who knows)

-Web projects
+Web development

 - Porkbun is by a very long way the best domain registrar I’ve come across.
 No stupid pricing structures, clean & unbloated website, good customer support.
 Their email offering is cheap too ($24/yr).